elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Celestial Voice.

-- {:.pr.i} Build me a prison on mountains of hardened mass graves: I see the nostrils pulsing with slippery shadows and bad weather.
+- {:.pr.i} Build me a prison on mountains of hardened graves: I see the nostrils of slithery shadows and bad weather pulsating.

 - {:.sp} 2nd Celestial Voice.

-- {:.i2} Invent me new tortures
+- {:.i2} Design me new tortures
-- I see trouble explode the hollyhocks with long peaceful silences.
+- I see the hollyhocks of long peaceful silences explode with trouble.

 - {:.sp} The Chorus *(underground.)*